10 Tips for Women Traveling Solo

 For just about all of history, it was (and still is, unfortunately) deemed absurd for a woman to do things alone.
 In that mindset, I’m sure that many of your friends and family members have strongly disregarded your desire to travel and see the world, unless there was a human counterpart, preferably male.

 And yes, we cannot ignore the fact that the world is a dangerous place, especially for women.
 However, it is equally as absurd to abide by those unwritten rules, when human beings should be able to do anything they set their mind to.
-So ladies, are you ready to venture out into the big, bad, beautiful, and mysterious world alone?
+So ladies, are you ready to venture out into the big, bad, beautiful and mysterious world alone?
 Me too.

 Here are some helpful hints from yours truly to consider when traveling alone.
-Some of these are some general travel tips, for a fun and effective experience.

 1. Bring a portable charger.